abmist/s1ci/README.md

 ### Routing

 Thanks to the *ngRoute* module it's possible to to navigate to different pages without reloading the entire application.
-There are eight routes is this project.
+There are eight routes in this project.

 **Other functionalities employed**: built-in directives (*ng-click*, *ng-repeat*, etc.) or filters (*orderBy*)